ligrys-dev/megak-headhunter-be-gr2/api-documentation.md

 17. [Adding admin](#17-adding-admin)
 18. [View of the tables in the database and the relationships between them](#18-view-of-the-tables-in-the-database-and-the-relationships-between-them)

-## 1. Students import:
+## 1. Students import

-- `/import/students` POST
+- address: `/import/students` method: POST
-- UWAGA: Do testowania tego modułu potrzebny jest [mailslurper](https://github.com/mailslurper/mailslurper/releases/tag/1.14.1), po ściągnięciu po prostu odpalić mailslurper.exe i otworzyć adres http://localhost:8080 i upewnić się, że port 8085 też jest wolny.
-- plik csv lub json - interface `StudentInitialInterface[]`,<br/> a więc tablica obiektów:<br/>
+- NOTE: To test this module you need any data in your database.<br/>
+First you need to have [mailslurper](https://github.com/mailslurper/mailslurper/releases/tag/1.14.1).
+After downloading, just run mailslurper.exe and open in your browser this address: http://localhost:8080 make sure that port 8085 is free.<br/>
+You need a .csv file with data matching the interface: `StudentInitialInterface[]`,<br/> so an array of objects:<br/>
   `StudentInitialInterface` {<br/>
   email: string;<br/>
   courseCompletion: number;<br/>